-For 4\ Championships and higher level Events, if the score only of the flying changes varies by 3 points or more from the average of the scores of the other judges for the same movement, the Ground Jury must review the official video after the Dressage test on the same day.
-Corrections must only be made to the flying change, based on the average of the other two scores.
+For 4\ Championships and higher level Events, if the score-for a flying changes varies by 3 points or more between the Judges, the Ground Jury will review the official video as soon as possible after the Dressage test.
+The review must be on the same day.

+Corrections may only be made to the flying change score with the agreement of the Ground Jury and should be based on one or more of the original score(s)

-544.2 Calculation of Scores 544.2.1 Good Marks & Errors
+544.2 Calculation of Scores

+544.2.1 Good Marks & Errors